Search Healthcare Jobs

 Respiratory therapists are expected to be one of the most in-demand career fields in the years to come.

-Because the rates of respiratory distress increase with age, environmental factors like pollution, and diseases such as COVID-19, the Bureau of Labor Statistics anticipates that the United States will need 21% more respiratory therapists in 2028 than we needed in 2018 today.
+Because the rates of respiratory distress increase with age, environmental factors like pollution, and diseases such as COVID-19, the U.S. Bureau of Labor Statistics estimates that the employment of respiratory therapists will grow 13% from 2022 to 2032, which is much faster than the average for all occupations.
+About 8,600 openings for respiratory therapists are projected each year, on average, over the decade.

-That means that demand for this profession is growing much faster than demand for the average job title!
-Respiratory therapists can expect to have a very good chance of being employed in the years to come.
+This means that respiratory therapists can expect to have a very good chance of being employed in the years to come.

 Respiratory Therapist Jobs